About This Course

 Discover what lies beneath the Wild Atlantic Way

 This course is an introduction to Ireland's rich marine heritage and sea life.
 The Wild Atlantic Way is fast becoming one of the world’s most iconic tourist attractions, yet have you thought about what lies beneath the waves?
 Learn about some of the whales and dolphins that make Ireland one of the top viewing places for these amazing creatures!
 Discover coastal biodiversity and conduct a citizen science survey of a local shoreline.
-Take a boat trip to survey for whales and dolphins (weather permitting).
 Learn about our ancestors inherent connection with the coast and why we still are drawn to it.
 Explore marine eco-tourism opportunities and coastal conservation initiatives.
 This is a great course for anyone interested in learning more about Irelands Ocean, marine life and our connection with it.

 Key aspects of Ireland’s marine heritage; human interaction with the ocean; marine ecosystems; marine wildlife; survey methods and marine mammal identification; marine pollution and conservation; and marine eco-tourism.